OllieJones/sqlite-object-cache/readme.txt

 = 1.3.4 =

-* Limit number of *_multiple items processed per transaction, attempting to reduce timeouts.
+* Support SQLite Memory-Mapped I/O.
+* Reduce contention delays by limiting the number of get_multiple, set_multiple, add_multiple, and delete_multiple items in each transaction.
-* Use key order for set_multiple and add_multiple operations, attempting to reduce index page fragmentation.
+* Reduce index page fragmentation by using key order for set_multiple and add_multiple operations.
 * Fix initialization defect in cache deletion.
 Props to @gRoberts84.

 = 1.3.2 =